savvy-coders/sc-curriculum/Week5-HTML&CSS2/Week5-Homework/5-Homework.md

 - Add a form to your capstone and activate it through Formspree
 - Optimize capstone styling to be Mobile-First and Responsive by using Media Queries and Flexbox
-- Find an API online from which you can consume data into your project (like the weather app, Google maps, or WebMD etc.)
+- Find an API online from which you can consume data into your project (like the weather app, Google maps, or WebMD etc.) EG:- [Collection of Free Public APIs](https://github.com/public-apis/public-apis#public-apis--)
 - Also add `normalize.css`, Google fonts, a collapsible Nav Bar Hamburger Icon w/ Font Awesome, and a Jumbotron/Hero header (if needed)

 <br>